 - Other (but also essential items) underwear, 3-4 pairs of socks, sailing gloves (bike or fitness gloves)

 - Towels 2 pieces of swimming towels and 1 bathing should be enough.
-Be sure to ask your charter company if one set of bathing towels is included in your holiday package
+Be sure to ask your charter company if one set of bathing towels is included in your yacht charter

 - Medication (especially allergy or prescription pills, band aid kit, Aspirin)